tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015_part2/f4b_xor_w4kfu_p2.md

 ### Disasembling and decompiling ###

-  We know both *syntax and semantics* of the instruction set.
-Moreover, the opcode table and entry point of each virtual process have been [reversed](#virtualprocesssummary); we then implement a *recursive traversal* disassembler which gives the following result (the numbers on the left are bit-offsets of instructions):
+  We now know both *syntax and semantics* of the instruction set, the *opcode table* and *entry point* of each virtual process have been also [revealed](#virtualprocesssummary), we then implement a [recursive traversal disassembler](http://dl.acm.org/citation.cfm?id=885138) which gives the following result (the numbers on the left are bit-offsets of instructions):

   Process `0`: